kishb87/email_script/readme.txt

 if the email address is real or not.
 All valid email addresses are outputted to a separate csv file called email_dump.csv.

-The purpose of this script is to find someone's email address.
-Please use it responsibly.

 INSTRUCTIONS